Have you ever had an FSAVC with Royal Liver?

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Royal Liver; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were informed by Royal Liver that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Royal Liver; customers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were informed by Royal Liver that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Royal Liver start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".